ceu-lang/ceu/docs/manual/v0.20/docs/overview/internal_reactions.md

 Céu supports inter-trail communication through `await` and `emit` statements for *internal events*.
+A trail can `await` an internal event to suspend it.
-A trail can `emit` an event which is broadcast to the program to awake trails in parallel that are blocked in an `await` statement for that same event.
+Then, another trail can `emit` and broadcast an event, awaking all trails awaiting that event.

-An `emit` starts a new *internal reaction* in the program relying on a runtime stack:
+An `emit` starts a new *internal reaction* in the program, relying on a runtime stack:

 1. An `emit` suspends the current trail and its continuation is pushed into the